drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Frame selection approach

 One of the key technical challenges in working with camera trap videos—rather than still images—is frame selection.
-For datasets of interest, videos had a frame rate of 30 frames per second and were typically about 60 seconds long.
+For datasets that motivated the development of Zamba, videos had a frame rate of 30 frames per second and were typically about 60 seconds long.
 Processing every frame as an image for such videos is computationally infeasible.
 Furthermore, animals may only be present in a minority of recorded frames, and selecting frames without the animal degrades the performance of downstream tasks like species classification and depth estimation.

 ::::{figure}
 :label: fig:video-animal-present-examples